 Weekly posts from a former biologist and project manager tackling her biggest adventure yet: becoming a novelist.
-Offering field notes from the messy terrain of building a creative life.
+Follow along as we travel the messy terrain of building a creative life.

 | Platform | Pricing | Freemium | Publishes | Weekly | |